The Ritual of Deep Sleep

 beyond the dictates of your biological clock.

-pop a sleeping pill, and then go to bed.
-But, even before that, you
+pop a sleeping pill, then go to bed.
+But, even before

-that people in the Abrahamic culture and others used to prepare to go
+say that people in non-Abrahamic culture and others used to

 Many Earthfolk who were monks prayed, “Be sober, be watchful!